Akash-Ahir/90DaysOfDevOps/2026/day-42/day-42-runners.md

 **Repository**: [90DaysOfDevOps](https://github.com/akashahir50/90DaysOfDevOps/tree/master/2026/day-42)

 ## Task Overview

 Until now, we’ve been writing workflows, but today we explored the environments that execute them.
-I worked with both GitHub-hosted runners, which are managed by GitHub, and self-hosted runners, where I set up and controlled my own execution environment on a real machine (EC2).
+I worked with both GitHub-hosted runners, which are managed by GitHub, and self-hosted runners, where I set up and controlled my own execution environment on a real machine.

 ---